Artificial Intelligence in Radiology: highlights of ECR 2020

 Power of radiology

-Most recently it has been covid-19 that reminded us about the power of medical imaging and about the promise present in medical images, still hidden.
-To reveal the full potential of data, radiologists need to be equipped with the right tools. – and as we believe artificial intelligence can meet this challenge.
-Algorithms can reduce clinicians’ workloads while delivering images read quickly yet accurately – although these words are constantly repeated on all radiological conferences, although there has been clear progress in the use of AI in different imaging modalities and different therapeutic areas, radiologists are still reporting that their workload is permanently increasing:
+Most recently it has been covid-19 that reminded us about the power of medical imaging.
+Moreover, the promise present in medical images, is still hidden.
+To reveal the full potential of data, radiologists need to be equipped with the right tools.
+And as we believe artificial intelligence can meet this challenge.
+Algorithms can reduce clinicians’ workloads.
+Delivering images read quickly yet accurately.
+Although these words are constantly repeated at all radiological conferences.
+Although there has been clear progress in the use of AI in different imaging modalities and different therapeutic areas, radiologists are still reporting that their workload is permanently increasing:

 „In a survey of 50 radiologists practising in the United States, 90% reported their workload had increased over the last 3 years, and 28% said it had increased by more than 20%.
 The primary reason, cited by 78% of those who reported a heavier workload was the increasing number of scans.
 As the academic literature affirms, the more scans conducted, the greater the need for radiologists to read them quickly yet accurately.”